What do the experts mean when they say exercise 5 times a week?

 Why exercise 5 times a week?

-The goal with aerobic exercise is to increase your heart rate.
+pertains to cardiovascular or aerobic exercise.
+A goal of aerobic exercise is to increase your heart

 What are some examples of aerobic exercise?